Health

 Current Research Focus

 Pulmonary Conditions: Pulmonology was our first foray into health.
-That research led to our first spinoff, Cognita Labs, that has developed two FDA-approved products for world’s first method to measure inhaler competence and a handheld lung function testing using forced oscillometry technique.
+That research led to our first spinoff, Cognita Labs, which has developed two FDA-approved products for the world’s first method to measure inhaler competence and a handheld lung function testing using the forced oscillometry technique.
 Our research on inhaler use taught us that human behavior should not be treated as a nuisance but as a necessary design requirement.

 Retinal Imaging: We spent a few years developing a hand-held retinal imager, which could image the eye without dilation.
 That led to the second spinoff from the lab, OcuCheck.